move-up-icon

 The default blockchain network on Metamask is Ethereum.
 Meaning your Metamask is connected to the Ethereum blockchain.
 In order to interact with Boba, you’ll need to add Boba (or one of Boba’s multichain deployments) to Metamask.

-Adding assets to Boba
+Adding assets to Boba Network

 1. Select a cryptocurrency exchange